rodriguessdeyson/pid-tuner/README.md

 - Integral Time Absolute Error (ITAE): Reduced long-term error and oscillations.
 - Internal Model Control (IMC): Systematic tuningModel with a process model.
 - Ziegler-Nichols: Aggressive, fast response with potential oscillations.
-- Tyreus-Luyben: Balanced tuningModel for slower systems with less aggressive behavior.
+- Tyreus-Luyben: Balanced tuning model for slower systems with less aggressive behavior.

 ### Transfer Function
 For a first-order process with dead time, the system model can be represented as: